Binimal101/AvionicsRocketSystemsF24/README.md

 ## Overview
 This project is designed to support data collection and transmission using a RYLR998 LoRa radio module in a rocket system.
 The system is integrated with a Flask web application that allows real-time data visualization and control via a web interface.
 The RYLR998 module is responsible for sending and receiving data, and the Flask web app manages communication with the module and provides a visual display of the transmitted data.

-Key functionalities of the system include:
-1. **Real-time Data Collection** - Collects and transmits sensor data via the RYLR998 LoRa module.
-2. **Flask Web Interface** - Allows users to initiate data collection and visualize data through WebGL.
-3. **Socket Communication** - Real-time communication between the Flask server and the front-end using Flask-SocketIO.

 ## Table of Contents
 - [System Design](#system-design)